pekkanikander/nocfo-api-onboard/LESSONS-LEARNED.md

   - As another example, the LLMs used tended to "forget" URL structure details, e.g. trailing slashes
 - The LLM assumptions about e.g. JSON response structures can be wrong

+### Tooling Insights (OpenAPI vs NSwag)
+- OpenAPI Generator (v7.16.0) does not provide an F# client generator; `fsharp-functions` is a server generator (Azure Functions), not suitable for client code in this project.
+- For F# client consumption, NSwag can generate a compact C# client (`NocfoClient.cs`) and DTOs which F# can reference directly, preserving minimalism.
+- NSwag’s default output is a single large C# file (~11k LOC) whose DTOs mirror the full schema (including optional params like `tags`), so we must isolate it in its own project/reference and accept that the generator exposes every field from the spec.

 In general, the LLM assistant needs to be vigilent about such details, as the learning sets don't seem to emphasise such vigilence enough.

 ### F# Strengths